Feb 9, 2022 • 4 min read

 Pelvic floor physical therapy in pre-pregnancy and postpartum

 Almost half of all people who experience pregnancy and birth will have changes to their pelvic floor muscles (5).
-About 34% of people in the postpartum period experience some urinary incontinence and 4% report fecal incontinence (6).
-Multiple studies suggest that proactive pelvic floor physical therapy reduces urinary incontinence in the months following birth (7).
+About 34% of people in the postpartum period experience some urinary incontinence, and 4% report fecal incontinence (6).

 Women are most at risk for pelvic floor disorders in the two years after birth (8).
-It’s important to note that physical therapy isn’t recommended for all postpartum people, because not all people have concerns.
+It’s important to note that physical therapy isn’t recommended for all postpartum people because not all people have concerns.

 If you experience pelvic floor disorders like urinary incontinence, anal incontinence, pelvic organ prolapse, and pain with sex (8), PFPT may help you.
 Obstetric interventions, or things that happened during your birth, may put you at greater risk for pelvic floor disorders and make you more likely to benefit from PFPT.